maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

 Setting the path in Maxima is a problem on a Microsoft platform.
 Maxima does not deal well with spaces in filenames, for example.
 The simplest solution is to create a directory

-c:/maxima
+    C:/maxima

 and add this to Maxima's path.
 Place all Maxima files in this directory, so they will then be seen by Maxima.
 For Maxima 5.26.0, edit, or create, the file

     C:/Program Files/Maxima-5.26.0/share/maxima/5.26.0/share/maxima-init.mac

-ensure it contains the lines
+ensure it contains the following lines, possibly modified to reflect the directory you have chosen

     file_search_maxima:append([sconcat("C:/maxima/###.{mac,mc}")],file_search_maxima)$
     file_search_lisp:append([sconcat("C:/maxima/###.{lisp}")],file_search_lisp)$